Ameerjafar/sign-in/README.md

 #sign in page

-I builded this project using tailwind css and react to explore some of the features of the tailwind css
+I built this project using tailwind css and react to explore some of the features of the tailwind css

 setup
     1.clone the repo